Arcadia-Science/ProteinCartography/README.md

     - If a matching PDB file is not provided, the pipeline will use the ESMFold API to generate a PDB, if the FASTA is less than 400aa in length.

 ### Protein Search
-1. Search the Alphafold databases using queries to the FoldSeek webserver API for each provided `.pdb` file.
+1. Search the Alphafold databases using queries to the Foldseek webserver API for each provided `.pdb` file.
+    - The pipeline searches `afdb50`, `afdb-proteome` and `afdb-swissprot` for each input protein and aggregate the results.
-    - Currently, we're limited to a maximum of 1000 hits per protein.
+    - Currently, the pipeline is limited to retrieving a maximum of 1000 hits per protein.

 2. Search the non-redundant GenBank/RefSeq database using blastp for each provided `.fasta` file.
-    - Takes the resulting output hits and maps each GenBank/RefSeq hit to a Uniprot ID using `requests` and [the Uniprot REST API](https://rest.uniprot.org/docs/?urls.primaryName=idmapping#/job/submitJob).
+    - Takes the resulting output hits and maps each GenBank/RefSeq hit to a UniProt ID using `requests` and [the UniProt REST API](https://rest.UniProt.org/docs/?urls.primaryName=idmapping#/job/submitJob).
-    - This can sometimes fail for unknown reasons.

 ### Download Data
-3. Aggregate the list of Foldseek and BLAST hits from all input files into a single list of Uniprot IDs.
+3. Aggregate the list of Foldseek and BLAST hits from all input files into a single list of UniProt IDs.

+4. Download annotation and feature information for each hit protein from UniProt.

+5. Filter proteins based on key UniProt metadata.
+The pipeline removes:
+    - Proteins marked as fragments by UniProt.
+    - Deleted or outdated proteins.
+    - Proteins larger than or smaller than user-specified maximum and minimum size parameters, specified in the `config.yml` file.

-4. Download a `.pdb` file from each protein from AlphaFold.
+6. Download a `.pdb` file from each remaining protein from AlphaFold.
     - This part is a bit slow, as it's currently limited to the number of cores provided to Snakemake.

-5. Download annotation and feature information for each protein from Uniprot.
+    - Sometimes this will fail, possibly due to rate limits.
+Restarting Snakemake with the `--rerun-incomplete` flag usually resolves this.

 ### Clustering

-6. Generate a similarity matrix and cluster all protein .pdb files using FoldSeek.
+7. Generate a similarity matrix and cluster all protein .pdb files using Foldseek.
+    - Foldseek masks results with an e-value > 0.001 by default.
+We set these masked values to 0.
+    - In our experience, increasing the e-value threshold as high as `1000000` does not have a meaningful impact on downstream Leiden clustering.
+    - When all hit proteins are highly similar, this can result in artefactually steep cutoffs in TM-score in the visualization.

-7. Perform dimensionality reduction and clustering on the similarity matrix.
+8. Perform dimensionality reduction and clustering on the similarity matrix.
     - By default, we perform 30-component PCA and pass this to both TSNE and UMAP for visualization.
     - For clustering, we use the defaults of [`scanpy`'s Leiden clustering implementation](https://scanpy.readthedocs.io/en/latest/generated/scanpy.tl.leiden.html#scanpy-tl-leiden).

 ### Data Analysis and Aggregation

-8. Generate a variety of `_features.tsv` files.
+9. Generate a variety of `_features.tsv` files.
     - Each file has, as its first column, a list of protein ids (protid) that are shared between files.
-    - We query Uniprot to get all metadata from that service as a `uniprot_features.tsv` file.
+    - We query UniProt to get all metadata from that service as a `UniProt_features.tsv` file.
     - Foldseek generates a `struclusters_features.tsv` file.
     - We perform Leiden clustering to generate a `leiden_features.tsv` file.
     - We extract from Foldseek's all-v-all TMscore analysis a distance from every protid to our input protids as `<input_protid>_distance_features.tsv` files.
+    Not available in From-Folder mode:
     - We extract from Foldseek search a fraction sequence identy for every protid in our input protids as `<input_protid>_fident_features.tsv` files.
     - We subtract the fraction sequence identity from the TMscore to generate a `<input_protid>_convergence_features.tsv` file.
-    - We determine the source of each file in the analysis (whether it was found from blast or foldseek) as the `source_features.tsv` file.
+    - We determine the source of each file in the analysis (whether it was found from blast or Foldseek) as the `source_features.tsv` file.

-9. Aggregate features.
+10. Aggregate features.
     - All of the features.tsv files are combined into one large `aggregated_features.tsv` file.

 ### Plotting

-10. Calculate per-cluster structural similarities.
+11. Calculate per-cluster structural similarities.
-    - For every cluster of proteins, get the mean sequence similarity within that cluster and between that cluster and every other cluster.
+    - For every Leiden cluster of proteins, get the mean sequence similarity within that cluster and between that cluster and every other cluster.
     - Plot it as a heatmap with suffix `_leiden_similarity.html`.

-11. Perform simple semantic analysis on Uniprot annotations.
+12. Perform simple semantic analysis on UniProt annotations.
     - For the annotations in each cluster, aggregate them and count the frequency of every full annotation string.
     - Perform a word count analysis on all of the annotations and generate a word cloud.
     - Save as a PDF file with suffix `_semantic_analysis.pdf`.

-12. Build an explorable HTML visualization using `Plotly` based on the aggregated features.
+13. Build an explorable HTML visualization using `Plotly` based on the aggregated features.
     - An example can be found [here](examples/scatter.html)
-    - Each point has hover-over information
+    - Each point has hover-over information.
     - Default parameters include:
         - **Leiden Cluster:** Protein cluster as called by [scanpy's implementation of Leiden clustering](https://scanpy.readthedocs.io/en/stable/generated/scanpy.tl.leiden.html).
-        - **Annotation Score:** [Uniprot annotation score](https://www.uniprot.org/help/annotation_score) from 0 to 5 (5 being the best evidence).
+        - **Annotation Score:** [UniProt annotation score](https://www.UniProt.org/help/annotation_score) from 0 to 5 (5 being the best evidence).
         - **Broad Taxon:** the broad taxonomic category for the source organism.
 There are two modes: 'euk' and 'bac'.
             - Assigns the "smallest" taxonomic scope from the rankings below for each point.
 So, a mouse gene would get `Mammalia` but not `Vertebrata`.
             - For 'euk', uses the taxonomic groups `Mammalia, Vertebrata, Arthropoda, Ecdysozoa, Lophotrochozoa, Metazoa, Fungi, Viridiplantae, Sar, Excavata, Amoebazoa, Eukaryota, Bacteria, Archaea, Viruses`
             - For 'bac', uses the taxonomic groups `Pseudomonadota, Nitrospirae, Acidobacteria, Bacillota, Spirochaetes, Cyanobacteria, Actinomycetota, Deinococcota, Bacteria, Archaea, Viruses, Metazoa, Fungi, Viridiplantae, Eukaryota`
         - **Length:** length of the protein in amino acids.
-        - **Source:** how the protein was added to the clustering space (blast, foldseek or both).
+        - **Source:** how the protein was added to the clustering space (blast, Foldseek or both).

     - Power users can customize the plots using a variety of rules, described below.